 Many clubs charge for non-members to buy tickets.
 The link below shows a poster for one of my talks in 2017.

-Also contact Stephanie Hafferty for talks on garden potions and no dig gardening.
+Also contact Stephanie Hafferty for talks on garden potions, bar gardens and no dig gardening.

 Talk at Cambridge University Botanic Garden November 2018, ‘most enjoyable aspect’ evaluations: